-Currently, Florida’s voucher program allows corporations to divert their taxes to Step Up for Students, the state’s largest designated Scholarship Funding Organization (SFO).
+Florida’s Corporate Tax Credit voucher allows corporations to divert their taxes to Step Up for Students, the state’s largest designated Scholarship Funding Organization (SFO).
 The resulting vouchers are then used primarily for private religious schools that do not have to meet any of the standards imposed by the state on public schools.
-Since its inception in 2001, lawmakers have expanded Florida’s voucher program so that $2.7 billion dollars once destined for state general revenue that should have funded a wide range of needs has been diverted to private schools.
+Since its inception in 2001, lawmakers have expanded Florida’s voucher program so that $1 billion dollars annually, once destined for state general revenue that should have funded a wide range of needs has been diverted to private schools.
 Keep in mind that Step Up for Students has been paid at least 3% of the gross or $81 million dollars over the years as a “fee.”

 Education “reform” is all about chaos and disruption.
 Because it’s hard to tear down a cornerstone asset like public education, reformers rely on issuing a series of unfounded “studies” in the hopes that the press and politicians will quote their theoretical “findings” as fact.
-That strategy, called “moving the Overton window,” manipulates public perception with the goal of normalizing radical policy ideas like annually transferring $800 billion public tax dollars into privatizing public schools.
+That strategy, called “moving the Overton window,” manipulates public perception with the goal of normalizing radical policy ideas like annually transferring $800 billion public tax dollars spent by states every year into privatizing public schools.

 One such study by Matthew Ladner, is entitled The Way of the Future: Education Savings Accounts for Every American Family.
 Ladner works for Jeb’s Foundation for Excellence in Education, writes the K-12 Education Report Card for the American Legislative Exchange Council (ALEC) and is a fellow at the Friedman Foundation for School Choice/Ed Choice and the Goldwater Institute.
+He is also the current executive editor of ReDefineED, the “Choice” propaganda blog funded by Step Up For Students and John Kirtley.
 Don’t dismiss this study because it was written in 2012.
 Its contents are a road map that should not be ignored.
 Of course, ALEC conveniently provides legislators with an off-the-shelf model bill called the Education Savings Account Act.

 Ladner writes that, “Education Savings Accounts bring Milton Friedman’s original school voucher idea into the 21st century.”
 He lays out all the usual reasons for why, in his opinion, public schools are failing.
 He claims that public education is a 20th century “factory” model.
 In reality, what could be more factory-like than “reform” standards such as high stakes testing, teaching to the test,virtual learning and student data obsession?